catherinemdean15/viewing_party/README.md

 - Clear schema design with detailed and accurate diagram.
 - Relationships modeled in the database correctly, including appropriate use of foreign keys.
 - Project completed within seven-day time frame.
+- Implemented ActionMailer to email users and their guests of Viewing Party details
+- Utilized self-referential tables to allow users to have and belong to other users.
+- Added functionality via multiple API endpoints to create a dynamic user experience.
+- Authenticated user login via sessions implementation.
+## Future Functionality
+- Allow users to include a message or link when a new party is created.
+- Include movie poster on both the discover and movie details page.
+- Enable chat capability via ActionCable.
+- Utilize JavaScript to update discover methods using Ajax.
+- Allow users to add multiple hosts to a party.
 ## Contributors
 1. [Joe Jiang](https://github.com/ninesky00)
 2. [Catherine Dean](https://github.com/catherinemdean15)